JimBobSquarePants/UmbMapper/README.md

 #### Mapping a Complex Class

-Convention based mapping like that will work most of the time but sometimes you need more granular control.
+Convention-based mapping like that will work most of the time but sometimes you need more granular control.

 This more complex class demonstrates that.
 In this example i've added an enum, an additional property requiring an alias, and also a property that does not exist on the document type.